Safety Knowledge Base

 The three basic components of any fall arrest system are Anchorage Connectors, Body Wear and Connecting Devices.

-man adjusting straps on a fall arrest system
+man adjusting straps on his fall arrest system

 Where fall hazards and risks are great, having the right fall protection equipment on hand is paramount for workplace safety.
 Falls may be the leading cause of fatalities in the construction industry, but fall-preventing safety harnesses and fall protection systems can help make that statistic much more preventable.